fbpx

 E. Safety of Consumption

-Although all the above ground parts are edible, it is important to make sure to cook it properly before consuming it.
+Although all the above-ground parts are edible, it is important to make sure to cook them properly before consuming them.
 Additionally, make sure to limit intake to no more than two to three times per week.

 Cleavers is a versatile plant with a long history of medicinal and edible uses.
 However, it is important to take precautions before using it.
 Make sure to properly identify the plant, source it from an uncontaminated area, perform a patch test, and talk to your healthcare provider before using it medicinally.
 Additionally, make sure to cook it properly before consuming it and limit intake to no more than two to three times per week.